SubhamKarmakar24/Parallax/README.md

 # Parallax
 ## Some Parallax Responsive Templates for Beta Website of KTJ

-There are **5** folders, each of which consists of a template.
+> There are **5** folders, each of which consists of a template.
 All of them have some cool features that can be implemented into our Beta Website.
 Just **cloning** the repository and **opening the index.html files** of each folder will open the websites.

 ## Cloning :

-1)To clone the Git repository into you PC, ***go to the desired location***, eg D:/
+- To clone the Git repository into you PC, ***go to the desired location***, eg D:/
-2)Run this command on your gitbash or Command line
+- Run this command on your gitbash or Command line

 	git config --global http.proxy http://172.16.2.30:8080
-3)Then run
+- Then run

 	git clone <copy address from Repository>
 4)Now ***whenever you start working on the project, configure proxy*** using